Rapid eye movement sleep behavior disorder

 • During the episodes, children have a terrified expression but do not respond to family members trying to console them.

-• Sleep terrors are usually benign with a tendency for spontaneous resolution.
+• Sleep terrors are usually benign with a tendency for spontaneous resolution, but they can persist in adulthood in predisposed individuals or even appear de novo in some cases.

 • Safety measures are of primary importance to protect the patient from injury, but treatment with medications is not usually necessary.